MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/mrsdeploy/mrsdeploy-package.md

 + [Authenticated access](../../operationalize/configure-authentication.md) to an instance of Microsoft R Server [configured to operationalize analytics](../../install/operationalize-r-server-one-box-config.md).

+## Functions by category

+This section lists the functions by category to give you an idea of how each one is used.
+You can also use the table of contents to find functions in alphabetical order.

-## Authentication & remote session functions
+## 1-Authentication & remote session functions

 To use the functions in the mrsdeploy package, you must log into R Server as an authenticated user.
 And if using the remote execution functionality, you can also create a remote R session upon login.